gutenbergtools/gutenbergsite/site/help/faq.md

 Those are all entirely separate organizations.
 In many cases, Michael Hart gave permission for them to use the "Project Gutenberg" name, which is a registered trademark.

-These site operate within the copyright rules of their respective countries, and may focus on particular types of national works or languages.
+These sites operate within the copyright rules of their respective countries, and may focus on particular types of national works or languages.

 ## About Project Gutenberg publications